Lotus Exige: Lotus Exige S RGB Special Edition (2010)

 The RGB Special Edition is a version of the Lotus Exige S commemorating Roger Becker, the former Director of Vehicle Engineering for Lotus.
 It includes Toyota's supercharged 1.8 litre 2ZZ VVTL-i engine rated at 260 PS, Lotus ultra lightweight forged alloy wheels, Performance pack, Sport pack, Touring pack, choice of four body colours (Aspen White, Starlight Black, Solar Yellow & Carbon Grey), Roger Becker's signature on the rear of the car, a Roger Becker numbered plaque, monochrome Lotus badges, structural shear panel (which increases the lateral stiffness of the rear subframe by 30%) and air conditioning.

 The vehicle went on sale in September 2010, and ended at the end of 2010 in Europe due to changes in legislation and the introduction of "Euro 5" Type Approval which does not apply to vehicles with 1.8-litre 2ZZ VVTL-i engines.

 The RGB Special Edition was unveiled at the 2010 LA Auto Show.

 Exige Matte Black Final Edition (2011)

 The Final Edition is a limited version of the Lotus Exige for the North American market, commemorating the end of the Exige's production.
 It includes an engine rated at 261 PS, matte black body colour, black Alcantara sport seats and a uniquely numbered plate for each car.
-Only 25 were made.
+A total of 25 were made.

 The Final Edition was unveiled at Pebble Beach Week 2011.

 Production

-Production of North American version of Exige ended in August 2011 after the expiration of "smart" airbags exemption, and due to Toyota stopping production of its 2ZZ-GE four-cylinder engine.
+Production of the North American version of the Exige ended in August 2011 after the expiration of "smart" airbags exemption, and due to Toyota stopping production of its 2ZZ-GE four-cylinder engine.